Website Midwestern Seminary

 QUALIFICATIONS / REQUIREMENTS

-- Christian with high integrity, currently pursuing a relationship with God
+- Christian with high integrity, actively pursuing a relationship with God

-- Able to pass background screening, including driving record
+- Must be able to pass background screening, including driving record

 - Eligible to work in the United States